-Commented [RS10]: Per legal: Under this health or safety emergency provision, an educational agency or institution must determine whether to disclose personally identifiable information from education records on a case-by-case basis, taking into account the totality of the circumstances pertaining to a threat to the health or safety of the student or others.
+Under this health or safety emergency provision, an educational agency or institution must determine whether to disclose personally identifiable information from education records on a case-by-case basis, considering the totality of the circumstances pertaining to a threat to the health or safety of the student or others.
 If the school determines that there is an articulable and significant threat to the health or safety of the student or other individuals and that a party needs personally identifiable information from education records to protect the health or safety of the student or other individuals, it may disclose that information to appropriate parties without consent.
 (34 CFR § 99.36).